MinuMThomas/FunQuiz-portfolio2/README.md

 - coding-boot-camp- professional-readme-guide
 - All images are free to use and taken from freepik.com
 - riddles and introduction taken from brightful me blog
+- youtube code refernce from web Dev simplified and keep coding

 ## Acknowledgements